Greco-Persian Wars: Sources

 All the surviving primary sources for the Greco-Persian Wars are Greek; no contemporary accounts survive in other languages.
 By far the most important source is the fifth-century Greek historian Herodotus.
 Herodotus, who has been called the "Father of History", was born in 484 BC in Halicarnassus, Asia Minor (then part of the Persian empire).
 He wrote his 'Enquiries' (Greek Historia, English (The) Histories) around 440–430 BC, trying to trace the origins of the Greco-Persian Wars, which would still have been recent history.
 Herodotus's approach was novel and, at least in Western society, he invented 'history' as a discipline.
 As historian Tom Holland has it, "For the first time, a chronicler set himself to trace the origins of a conflict not to a past so remote so as to be utterly fabulous, nor to the whims and wishes of some god, nor to a people's claim to manifest destiny, but rather explanations he could verify personally."

 Some later ancient historians, starting with Thucydides, criticized Herodotus and his methods.
 Nevertheless, Thucydides chose to begin his history where Herodotus left off (at the siege of Sestos) and felt Herodotus's history was accurate enough not to need re-writing or correcting.
 Plutarch criticised Herodotus in his essay "On The Malignity of Herodotus", describing Herodotus as "Philobarbaros" (barbarian-lover) for not being pro-Greek enough, which suggests that Herodotus might actually have done a reasonable job of being even-handed.
-A negative view of Herodotus was passed on to Renaissance Europe, though he remained well read.
+A negative view of Herodotus was passed on to Renaissance Europe, though he remained widely read.
 However, since the 19th century, his reputation has been dramatically rehabilitated by archaeological finds that have repeatedly confirmed his version of events.
 The prevailing modern view is that Herodotus did a remarkable job in his Historia, but that some of his specific details (particularly troop numbers and dates) should be viewed with skepticism.
 Nevertheless, there are still some historians who believe Herodotus made up much of his story.